JordanDanielWest/Exfiltration-of-Company-Data/README.md

 ### Response:

-Immediately isolated the system once archiving of files was discovered.
+I Immediately isolated the system once archiving of files was discovered.
 I relayed all of the information to the employee’s manager, including the information regarding the staging of zipped data into an archive created at regular intervals via powershell script.
 There was no clear evidence of exfiltration however I felt the situation was still suspicious enough to report as it seems to indicate staging of data T1074 – Data Staged of the MITRE ATT&CK framework.